Kid McCoy: Legal Issues

 By the early 1920s McCoy was poor, addicted to alcohol and out of the movie industry.
 At this time he was involved in a romance with a wealthy married woman, Teresa Mors.
-Eventually she filed for divorce from her husband.
-The Mors divorce was acrimonious, and dragged on until she was killed by a single gunshot to the head on August 12, 1924, in the apartment she shared with McCoy at 2819 Leeward (Unit 212).
+Mors's divorce from her husband was acrimonious and dragged on until she was killed by a single gunshot to the head on August 12, 1924, in the apartment she shared with McCoy at 2819 Leeward (Unit 212).

-The next morning, a disheveled McCoy robbed and held several people captive at Mrs. Mors' antique shop, and shot one man in the leg after he tried to escape.
+The next morning, a reportedly disheveled McCoy robbed and held several people captive at Mrs. Mors' antique shop, and shot one man in the leg after he tried to escape.
 He also forced at least six other men to remove their trousers, and took their money.
 McCoy was apprehended and charged with the murder of Mrs. Mors.
 His trial took place in downtown Los Angeles.
 McCoy claimed Mrs. Mors committed suicide, while the prosecution claimed he murdered her for financial gain.
 The jury was split between first degree murder and acquittal.
-In what is believed to have been a compromise verdict, McCoy was convicted of manslaughter.
+As a compromise verdict, McCoy was convicted of manslaughter.

 McCoy was sent to San Quentin, but was paroled from prison in 1932.
 Afterwards he worked for Ford Motor Company.